-The Governing Body of Gayton Junior School is comprised of parents (2), staff (1), Headteacher (1), Local Authority (1) and Co-optees from the local community (12).
+The Blagreaves Federation Governing Board, representing Ridgeway Infant School and Gayton Junior School is comprised of two parents (one from each school), one member of staff, the Headteachers of both schools, a Local Authority governor and Co-optees from the local community (9).

-The main function of the team is to work with the Head teacher in setting the future direction for Gayton Junior School and in deciding how our school budget is to be spent.
-As Governors we provide the Head teacher with support and advice, drawing on our varied knowledge and experiences.
+The main function of the team is to work with the Headteachers in setting the future direction for both schools and in deciding how the school budgets are to be spent.
+As Governors, we provide the Headteachers with support and advice, drawing on our varied knowledge and experiences.

-The outcome of the review confirmed the school’s self-evaluation that governance of the school is outstanding.
-They ensure clarity of vision, ethos and strategic direction, carrying out their duties effectively.
-They have a clear understanding of the school’s strengths and areas for development.
+We strive to ensure that governance of both schools is outstanding.
+We ensure clarity of vision, ethos and strategic direction, carrying out our duties effectively.
+We have a clear understanding of the school’s strengths and areas for development.
 Other strengths include:

 - A strong understanding of pupil data, used to assess the impact of teaching on learning and progress in different year groups and subjects;

-- Monitoring of appraisal systems and suppoting of the headteacher in decisions about teachers’ salary progression;
+- Monitoring of appraisal systems and supporting of the headteacher in decisions about teachers’ salary progression;

-- Provide support for the headteacher and also hold her and the Senior Leadership Team to account for further improving the quality of teaching, pupils’ achievement and behaviour and safety;
+- Provide support for the headteachers and also hold them and their Senior Leadership Teams to account for further improving the quality of teaching, pupils’ achievement and behaviour and safety;

-- Ensure solvency and ensure that fincancial resources, including the Pupil Premium and Sports Funding are used to improve pupil outcomes;
+- Ensure solvency and ensure that financial resources, including the Pupil Premium and Sports Funding are used to improve pupil outcomes;

-- Ensure that the school promotes tolerance and respect for people of all faiths, cultures and lifestyles and support the school’s work in preparing children positively for life in modern Britain.
-Spiritual, moral, social and cultural (SMSC) awareness is a strength of the school.
+- Ensure that the school promotes tolerance and respect for people of all faiths, cultures and lifestyles and support the schools’ work in preparing children positively for life in modern Britain.
+Spiritual, moral, social and cultural (SMSC) awareness is a strength of both schools.